Nudge Update from the Trenches

 |2016||40% (41 students)|

-Near Completers.
+Near Completers (2016-present).
 As in most campuses, once we can get our students into their major (Junior year), they persist.
 UW Tacoma's attrition rate at this level is 2-3% of a cohort, but this means we lose 40+ near-completers each year.
 These students have worked so hard, and research tells us that once they leave, they are unlikely to return.
 Working, 30+ years of age, parents, time and money stressed students are "the new traditionals" at UW Tacoma.
 They need and value any support we can offer to keep them on track.
-In Autumn 2016, the campus began a grant-funded initiative (Institute of Education Sciences) offering similar mobile support for near-completers, helping them stay on track and take the steps needed to step over the finish line.
+In Autumn 2016, the campus began a grant-funded initiative (Institute of Education Sciences, University of Virginia PI) offering similar mobile support for near-completers, helping them stay on track and take the steps needed to step over the finish line.
 We'll keep you posted.

-The University of Washington Tacoma continues to expand their nudge efforts, including personalized messaging in the LMS and collaboration with Institutional Research to identify target populations needing support.
+The University of Washington Tacoma continues to expand our nudge efforts, including personalized messaging in the LMS and new work in analytics to identify target populations needing support.
 If you're interested in knowing more about UW Tacoma's nudge initiative, we've done our best to record our work in the scholarly and trade literature.
 Here's all the most popular that Google can find.
 You'll find even more at Google Scholar if you want to dive deep into the data.

-For more information, contact Colleen Carmean, PhD (email@example.com)
+For more information or to offer content for student success messages, contact Colleen Carmean, PhD (email@example.com)

 PS: Drink plenty of water and eat a healthy breakfast to be of optimum energy during the day (nudge).